Trent Lott: 2006 re-election campaign

-Lott faced no Republican opposition in the race.
+Lott faced no Republican opposition in his primary race.
 State representative Erik R. Fleming placed first of four candidates in the June Democratic primary, but did not receive the 50 percent of the vote required to earn the party's nomination.
-Fleming and second-place finisher Bill Bowlin faced off in a runoff on June 27, and Fleming won with 65% of the vote.
-Fleming, however, was not regarded as a serious opponent, and Lott handily defeated him with 64% of the vote.
+Fleming and the second-place finisher, business consultant Bill Bowlin, faced off in a runoff on June 27, which Fleming won with 65% of the vote.
+Fleming criticized Lott for not doing enough to alleviate poverty in "the poorest state in the nation."
+Fleming's bid was viewed as a longshot, and Lott handily defeated him with 64% of the vote in November.

 Resignation

 On November 26, 2007, Lott announced that he would resign his Senate seat by the end of 2007.
 According to CNN, his resignation was at least partly due to the Honest Leadership and Open Government Act, which forbade lawmakers from lobbying for two years after leaving office.
 Those who left by the end of 2007 were covered by the previous law, which he cosponsored and which required a wait of only one year.
 In an interview regarding his resignation, Lott said that the new law "didn't have a big role" in his decision to resign.

 Lott's resignation became effective at 11:30 p.m. on December 18, 2007.
 On January 7, 2008, it was announced that Lott and former Senator John Breaux of Louisiana, a Democrat, opened their lobbying firm about a block from the White House.